-Fedora is a community-based, free Linux distro sponsored by Fedora Project and Red Hat (now subsidiary of IBM).
+Fedora is a community-based, free Linux distro sponsored by Fedora Project and Red Hat (now a subsidiary of IBM).
 Fedora acts as a testbed for Red Hat Enterprise Linux (RHEL).
 All new open-source software is developed and tested in Fedora Linux before porting them over RHEL.
 Due to this reason, the fedora is not popular in business-critical environments.
 Fedora can be obtained from its official website.

 CentOS is a free community version of RHEL for small businesses.
 It has the same set of tools and software as RHEL.
 Unlike Fedora, CentOS is a reliable operating system as it benefits from changes introduced in Red Hat Enterprise Linux (RHEL).
-Small businesses do not have to pay any license cost or support subscription and they still get a stable operating system with all stable features
+Small businesses do not have to pay any license cost or support subscription and they still get a stable operating system with all stable features.

-Update: on December 8th 2020, RedHat made an announcement that they would shift their focus from CentOS Linux to CentOS stream.
+Update: on December 8th, 2020, RedHat made an announcement that they would shift their focus from CentOS Linux to CentOS stream.
 CentOS Linux 8 will end at the end of 2021 and CentOS Stream continues after that date, serving as the upstream (development) branch of Red Hat Enterprise Linux.

-CentOS Linux was Downstream of RHEL whereas now CentOS Stream is Upstream of RHEL
+This initiative is not liked by many in the community as CentOS Linux was Downstream of RHEL whereas now CentOS Stream is Upstream of RHEL

 Debian is one of the stable and oldest Linux distributions in the Linux family.
 It comprises free and open-source software developed by the community-supported Debian project.
 The whole point of Debian from day one was “STABLE”.
 It is freely available to Download.